Deconstruct, Tear down and pare back.

 - Seán Patrick Dillon June 2011

-My name is Seán Patrick Dillon and I’d like to tell you a little about me.
+My name is Seán Patrick Dillon.
 In August 2011 I will fly myself and my Little Honda Cub to Alaska.
 From there I will travel North inside the Arctic Circle, where I will then turn around and make my attempt at traveling to Tierra del Fuego in the Southern most tip of Argentina, and if I can manage it; get it to Antarctica itself!!
 A trip of over 20,ooo miles.

 My trip is not so much a test of human endurance but a voyage of adventure and discovery.
 Along the way I hope to meet Honda enthusiasts and meet the people who love these little bikes and also to explore my own personal interest of housing and shelter.
 More specifically I hope to look at how the climate and environment has dictated the kind of accommodation and shelter that people have built using the materials available to them, and as I will be traveling through many different climates and environments it should make for some very interesting contrasts.